 Common Selection Mistakes That Cost Engineers Time and Money

-- maintenance intervals (sealed-for-life lubrication eliminates scheduled oil changes that represent both material cost and production downtime in a running facility), and
+- Maintenance intervals — sealed-for-life lubrication eliminates scheduled oil changes that represent both material cost and production downtime in a running facility.

 The five-step framework is straightforward: define your load profile and duty cycle, calculate your required gear ratio and torque, choose the right configuration (inline planetary, helical-planetary, or right-angle), verify motor-gearbox compatibility including inertia ratio and flange standards, then validate your selection with an appropriate service factor before finalising the specification.